Release Notes Management

 - Add a new 'item' entry above the previous one (don't remove previous)

-- Item title - The date when the RN is supposed to be published
+- Item title - The date when you expect top publish the RN

 - Link - Keep as is